Supereg/homebridge-http-switch/README.md

 The 'pull' way is probably the easiest to set up and supported in every scenario. `homebridge-http-switch` requests the state of the switch in an specified interval (pulling) and sends the value to HomeKit.
-Look at the list of configuration options for `pullInterval` if you want to configure it.
+Look for `pullInterval` in the list of configuration options if you want to configure it.

 #### The 'push' way:

 When using the 'push' concept the http device itself sends the updated value itself to `homebridge-http-switch` whenever the value changes.
 This is more efficient as the new value is updated instantly and `homebridge-http-switch` does not need to make needless requests when the value didn't actually change.
-However because the http device needs to actively notify the `homebridge-http-switch` plugin there is more work need to implement this method into your http device.
+However because the http device needs to actively notify the `homebridge-http-switch` plugin there is more work needed to implement this method into your http device.
 How to implement the protocol into your http device can be read in the chapter [**Notification Server**](#notification-server)

 ## Configuration:

 The configuration can contain the following properties:
-* `name` \<string\> **required**: Defines the name which is later display in HomeKit
+* `name` \<string\> **required**: Defines the name which is later displayed in HomeKit
 * `switchType` \<string\> **optional** \(Default: **"stateful"**\): Defines the type of the switch:
     * **"stateful"**: A normal switch and thus the default value.
     * **"stateless"**: A stateless switch remains in only one state.
 If you switch it to on, it immediately goes back to off.